TetraPlex-org/central/Documentation/applications to acclerators/EIC/short_application.md

 ## 5. Company

 Our early stage startup is a pre-seed and pre-incorporation software development firm that plans to incorporate in Germany or a suitable EU country.
 To date, we have a draft founders accord that we all agreed to in principle complete with capitalization table and might have it signed once an EU based lawyer reviews the document.
 We have been discussing and refining our ideas for sometime already and convinced by the necessity and viability of this idea is now applying at various accelerators and incubators to achieve initial product market fit then scale up.
+We believe that doing good and doing well aren't mutually exclusive and aim to be both a positive force in the world as well as a future unicorn startup.

 ## 6. The Team